Ice loves Marco: Ice-T tops celebrities rooting for Andretti

 “I think what people like that like about me is that I don’t treat them any different,” Andretti said.
 “A lot of people, when they get to that stature, you can say, they have a lot of ‘yes’ men.
 I call it how it is and they like that.
 I just try and be down to earth and good people.”

 Ice-T fits that bill as well.
-It’s one reason why the Andrettis enjoy their time with Ice and Cocoa.
+It’s one reason why the Andrettis enjoy their time with Ice and his wife, Coco.

 “He also knows when Marco’s in my world, he’s safe,” Ice-T said, laughing.
 “Marco’s not running around with Little Pookie or some (stupid) young rapper where he can end up in some (trouble).
 He’s with Ice.
 We got him.
 He ain’t go no problems with us.”